eugenevinitsky/sequential_social_dilemma_games/README.md

 Run `python setup.py develop`

 # Tests
-Tests are located in the test folder and can be run individually or run by running `nose2`
+Tests are located in the test folder and can be run individually or run by running `nose2` (note, nose2 not working yet for some reason TBD)